symfony/symfony-docs/create_framework/02-http-foundation.rst

 .. note::

     If our application were just slightly bigger, we would have been able to find even more problems.
-If you are curious about them, read the `Symfony2 versus Flat PHP`_ chapter of the Symfony2 documentation.
+If you are curious about them, read the `Symfony versus Flat PHP`_ chapter of the Symfony documentation.

 At this point, if you are not convinced that security and testing are indeed two very good reasons to stop writing code the old way and adopt a framework